ulrack/web-application/docs/usage/create-an-endpoint.md

 files:
 - `composer.json`
 - `locator.php`
-- `configuration/routes/my.routes.json`
+- `configuration/services/my.routes.json`
-- `configuration/route-groups/my.route.groups.json`
+- `configuration/tags/my.route.tags.json`
 - `configuration/services/my.services.json`
 - `src/Endpoint/MyEndpoint.php`
+- `src/Router/MyRouter.php`

-The last four files can have any other (more appropriate) name.
+The last five files can have any other (more appropriate) name.
 The endpoint can also be configured inside a project.

 ## composer.json